 Some biological anthropologists also study monkeys, apes, and other primates.
 Humans share many behaviors and physical features with other primate species, including stereoscopic vision, grasping hands, an opposable thumb, and strong mother-child bonds.
 By observing primates in the wild, primatologists gain insight into our own past.
 They are able to identify how certain primate behaviors or physical traits may have evolved by documenting their adaptive value.
 Strong mother-child bonds, for example, help ensure that more offspring will reach reproductive age.
 Therefore, this behavior is selected for in all primate species.

 Another exciting area in biological anthropology is the study of forensics.
 Called forensic anthropologists, researchers in this area are often consulted on legal cases.
-Studies of human skeletal material can reveal important information such as sex, cause of death, nutritional deficiencies and diseases suffered.
+Studies of human skeletal material can reveal important information such as sex, cause of death, nutritional deficiencies, and diseases suffered.
 This information is useful in establishing the identity of victims of homicide, natural disasters, genocide, or terrorism.
 As violence in our world increases, forensic anthropologists are increasingly called on to confirm reports of human rights violations.
-They were able to determine that the Argentine military regime of the 1980’s systematically killed many citizens who had “disappeared”.
+For example, they were able to determine that the Argentine military regime of the 1980’s systematically killed many citizens who had “disappeared”.
 Forensic anthropologists were also instrumental in identifying victims of 9/11 in the United States.